CBSE Class 7 > Class 7 Notes > Mathematics (Maths) (Old NCERT) > Lines and Angles Class 7 Notes Maths Chapter 6

 If two lines lying in the same plane do not intersect when produced on either side, then such lines are said to be parallel to each other.

-When the two parallel lines l and m are cut by a transversal n, then obtained the following relations:
+When the two parallel lines l and m are cut by a transversal n, then the following relations are obtained:

-(i) When a transversal intersects two parallel lines, then each pair of alternate interior angles are equal.
+(i) Each pair of alternate interior angles is equal.

 When line n intersects two parallel lines l and m, then we see that each pair of alternate interior angles is equal.